- WMF at 50

 Quinta de Presa is a unique eighteenth-century suburban villa located on the outskirts of downtown Lima, north of the Rímac River.
-Built in a late rococo style by a member of Lima´s aristocracy, Pedro Carrillo de Albornoz, a younger son of the IV Count of Montemar, the complex is named after his aunt Isabel de la Presa Carrillo de Albornoz who bequeathed the property tohim.
-Quinta de Presa reflects the refined history of the Spanish-Creole aristocracy of Lima during the Age of Enlightenment, who used such villas for weekends and parties, as well as for cultural and scientific pursuits.
+Built in a late rococo style by a member of Lima´s aristocracy, Pedro Carrillo de Albornoz, a younger son of Count of Montemar IV, the complex is named after his aunt Isabel de la Presa Carrillo de Albornoz who bequeathed the property to him.
+Quinta de Presa reflects the refined history of the Spanish-Creole aristocracy of Lima during the Age of Enlightenment, who used such villas for leisure activities, as well as for cultural and scientific pursuits.
 The property includes a residence, a mill, outbuildings, a courtyard, and extensive gardens.

-The Peruvian State purchased the complex in 1920 and in 1935 a museum devoted to the legacy of the Viceroyalty was installed on the second floor, but after a few years this use was discontinued.
-In 1972 it was inscribed as Cultural Heritage of the Nation.
+The Peruvian State purchased the complex in 1920 and in 1935 a museum devoted to the legacy of the Viceroyalty was installed on the second floor.
+After a short period, the museum closed.
+In 1972 Quinta de Presa was inscribed as Cultural Heritage of the Nation.
 It was restored in the 1980s and again in the 1990s but a sustainable use was not found.
-The Quinta de Presa fell into disrepair and is now the focus of efforts to restore the building and use the property as an element of neighborhood revitalization.
+Quinta de Presa fell into disrepair and is now the focus of efforts to restore the building and use the property as an element of neighborhood revitalization.

 HOW WE HELPED

-Quinta de Presa was included on the 2012 World Monuments Watch to bring attention to the dilapidated state of this exceptional building, and its potential for a rehabilitation and tourism development.
+Quinta de Presa was included on the 2012 World Monuments Watch to bring attention to the dilapidated state of this exceptional building, and its potential for rehabilitation and development as a community asset.
 It was identified as a priority project for WMF’s 50th Anniversary.

-WMF is supporting the planning phase of the overall rehabilitation of Quinta de Presa, including a study of the conditions of the building and a feasibility study to determine an adequate use for the site within the cultural tourism context and a conditions study of the building.
-A preliminary adaptive re-use design will be developed based on the results of the feasibility study.
+WMF is supporting the planning phase for the eventual restoration of Quinta de Presa, including a study of the conditions of the building and a feasibility study to determine an adequate use for the site, emphasizing cultural activities.
+A preliminary design for utilizing the spaces will be developed based on the results of the feasibility study.